Control 2.6: Copilot Web Search and Web Grounding Controls

 - SharePoint Agent Configuration: Verify default web search setting for new SharePoint agents is "disabled"

-- Audit Trail: Confirm web search usage events are captured in audit logs
+- Audit Trail: Confirm Copilot interaction and web search query events are captured in audit logs or Purview DSPM for AI activity views where available

-- Decision Documentation: Verify that a documented risk assessment and approval record exists for the web search configuration
+- Decision Documentation: Verify that a documented risk assessment, Cloud Policy assignment, Copilot Control System setting record, and approval record exist for the web search configuration

 - Review Cadence: Confirm quarterly (Baseline/Recommended) or annual (Regulated) review of web search policy is scheduled